 Phantom Fighter is a true mixed bag in terms of graphics and sound.
 Kenchi and his foes are large and animate very smoothly for an 8-bit game.
 The character sprites do suffer a bit from a lack of color and detail, however.
 This is likely due to the backgrounds, which are highly detailed and clearly where most of the NES’s limited on-screen colors were utilized.
 The music has a very stereotypically Chinese vibe and is decent while it lasts.
-That is to say that the tracks are short and there aren’t very many of them.
-You might enjoy them for a bit at first but they’ll probably wear on you over time.
+The tracks are short, sadly, and there aren’t very many of them.
+You might enjoy them for a bit at first, but they’ll probably wear on you over time.

-Control is mostly functional but has some serious problems.
+Control is mostly functional, but has some serious problems.
 Attacks seem to have a slight delay to them.
-This can be adapted to but remains consistently obnoxious throughout.
+Though can be adapted to, it remains consistently obnoxious throughout.
 Jumping and jump attacks in general are also poorly implemented.
 It’s tough to get off the ground when you want to and to get your air attacks to execute on cue.
 Thankfully, there are only two airborne enemies in the entire game, both bosses, so I suppose it makes sense that polishing the aerial combat wasn’t a big priority.

-I had a little bit of fun with Phantom Fighter but I can’t recommend it very highly due to its one fatal flaw: The overwhelming monotony.
-When you get right down to it, there’s only one enemy in the entire game that you’ll be fighting over and over and over again.
-There are different flavors of kyonshi with varying degrees of speed, health, and damage output but they all fight the same way: They hop forward at you with their arms outstretched comically.
+While had a little bit of fun with Phantom Fighter, I can’t recommend it very highly due to its one fatal flaw: The overwhelming monotony.
+When you get right down to it, there’s only one enemy in the entire game which you’ll be fighting over and over and over again.
+Although there are different flavors of kyonshi with varying degrees of speed, health, and damage output, they all fight the same way: They hop forward at you with their arms outstretched comically.
 That’s it.
-All you have to do is avoid their claws (the only parts that will damage you) and employ some basic hit and run tactics to take them down.
+All you have to do is avoid their claws (the only parts that damage you) and employ some basic hit and run tactics to take them down.
 Either anticipate the arc of their hop and let them jump right into your punches and kicks or run up to them as they land, smack them, and run back.
 Then do it a couple hundred more times.
 That’s the entire game right there.
-I understand that fighting kyonshi is game’s main draw, but surely the designers had no shortage of other creatures from Chinese myth that they could have used as inspiration to spice up the gameplay.
-Unfortunately, they didn’t make that effort and no amount of trivia questions or grinding for scrolls can disguise the sad fact that this title plays more like a proof of concept or a demo for a full game than a finished project.
+I understand fighting kyonshi is game’s main draw, but surely the designers had no shortage of other creatures from Chinese myth they could have used as inspiration to spice up the gameplay.
+Unfortunately, they didn’t make the effort and no amount of trivia questions or grinding for scrolls can disguise the truth: This title plays more like a proof of concept or a demo for a full game than a finished project.
 It’s also overly long given its lack of real content.
 Eight levels is far too many when you’re tasked with fighting the same foe the same way the entire time.